upreshtikam/cordova-plugin-geofence/README.md

 ---

-We fork this plugin to can extend functionalities.
+Plugin forked from Cowbell Repository to extend functionalities.
 The main goal here was add more features like as:

 * Works with the Application closed;
 * On Notification Clicked the app can be opened by a DeepLink, Deeplink is sent in the Geofence Register on the data parameter;